louis030195/niwrad/README.md

 - [ ] bounding volume hierarchy optimization, possibility is so to use an [octree](https://github.com/The-Tensox/octree) on nakama side, probably as a service to avoid concurrency issues, let's see ...
 - [ ] Regular state persistence allowing resiliency but especially for allowing to stop and restart server with same state
 - [ ] Animals can become carnivorous if there is plenty of animals and few vegetables ?
+- [ ] Fix the Assets/Plugins and Assets/Packages (make something automatic download and add to gitignore ..)